 Sponsored by HEARTplaySM and The Parmenter Foundation

-In this live web event, Hope Edelman, New York Times bestselling author of Motherless Daughters and her new book The AfterGrief, will talk about how grief evolves and reemerges over time and through life transitions, shaping our thoughts and behaviors, as well as our identities and personal growth.
-Hope will read excerpts from her book and lead a panel discussion regarding the long-term grieving process, with teens and parents who have experienced a significant loss.
-The webinar will be hosted by grief expert Jennifer Wiles, Director of renowned MetroWest children’s grief support programs: HEARTplay and Camp Erin® Boston, and the event will be moderated by Emmy award-winning journalist, Dave Kartunen, of The Parmenter Foundation.
+In this live web event, Hope Edelman, New York Times bestselling author of Motherless Daughters and her new book The AfterGrief, talks about how grief evolves and reemerges over time and through life transitions, shaping our thoughts and behaviors, as well as our identities and personal growth.
+Hope reads excerpts from her book and leads a panel discussion regarding the long-term grieving process, with teens and parents who have experienced a significant loss.
+The webinar is hosted by grief expert Jennifer Wiles, Director of renowned MetroWest children’s grief support programs: HEARTplay and Camp Erin® Boston, and the event is moderated by Emmy award-winning journalist, Dave Kartunen, of The Parmenter Foundation.

 Hope Edelman has been writing, speaking, and leading workshops and retreats in the bereavement field for more than 25 years.
 She was 17 when she lost her mother to breast cancer and 40 when her father died, events that inspired her to offer grief education and support to those who cannot otherwise receive it.

 Hope’s first book, Motherless Daughters, was a #1 New York Times bestseller and appeared on multiple bestseller lists worldwide.
 Hope’s most recent book, The AfterGrief, offers an innovative new language for discussing the long arc of loss.
 She has published six additional books, including Motherless Mothers and the memoir, The Possibility of Everything.
 Her work has been translated into 14 languages and published in 11 countries.